dehypnosis/leaderboard/README.md

 of millions users.
 Then I found out that it requires consideration for a highly performant implementation of the leaderboard.

-Naive Array takes O(N) for insertion, deletion, searching (for rank calculation) operations.
-So I decided to use Binary Search Tree based data structure which takes logarithmic time complexity for such operations.
+Naive Array takes `O(N)` for insertion, deletion, searching (for rank calculation) operations.
+So I decided to use Binary Search Tree based data structure which takes logarithmic time complexity `O(logN)` for such operations.

 Before making a decision, I simply checked whether a single node can easily load all the user data in memory.
 I found that more than 30 million users play LoL nowadays.
-So memory space for 30M users data with `{ id, mmr, left, right, size }` like nodes (`size` field is for memorized number of children nodes for calculating rank) would take approximately (4byte + 4byte + 8byte + 8byte + 4byte) * 30M which reaches to just 840MB.
+So memory space for a tree with 30M nodes which are consist of `{ id, mmr, left, right, size }`, `size` field is for memorized number of children nodes for calculating rank, and an extra hashmap which maps `id  => node` would take approximately `(node (4byte + 4byte + 8byte + 8byte + 4byte) + hash (4byte + 8byte)) * 30M` which reaches to just 1200 MiB.

 So in-memory strategy seems obviously acceptable for this scenario.
 Then back to the data structure decision, I chose Red Black Tree which is a kind of BST with self-balancing feature.
 Because there must be tons of updates in user entities even in a single day, I thought a tree without self-balancing would be easily biased to make bad performance.

-For the codes, I just used an open source RB-Tree library rather than struggling with reinventing that one.
+For the codes, I just used an open source Red Black Tree library rather than struggling with reinventing that one.